Code Mixologist : A Practitioner's Guide to Building Code-Mixed LLMs: Training and Modeling Strategies

 \section{Training and Modeling Strategies}

-Effectively handling code-mixed language requires strategies across the full model lifecycle, from \emph{foundational pre-training} (building representations that are intrinsically robust to switching) to \emph{post-training adaptation} (specializing a base model for target tasks, styles, and deployment constraints).
-Prior work shows that explicit exposure to code-mixing is essential: models trained with code-mixed objectives or data can outperform much larger models that lack such exposure \citep{zhang2023notyet}.
-We therefore organize the literature into two practitioner-oriented phases: pre-training methods that inject code-mix awareness into the model, and post-training methods that align, control, and specialize the model for downstream use.
+Effectively handling code-mixed language requires strategies across the full model lifecycle, from \emph{foundational pre-training} to \emph{post-training adaptation}.
+Prior work shows that explicit exposure to code-mixing is essential: models trained with code-mixed objectives can outperform much larger models that lack such exposure \citep{zhang2023notyet}.
+We organize the literature into pre-training methods that inject code-mix awareness, and post-training methods that align and specialize the model for downstream use.